 Effective June 5, 2020 outdoor activities located in recreational or natural settings can resume operations while adhering to the guidance outlined here

 .
-This applies to small groups of 10 people or less and includes biking centers, canoe and kayak rentals, mini-golf, outdoor driving ranges, outdoor shooting ranges, small fishing charters, paint ball, and outdoor guiding services (fishing, hunting, hiking).
-Additionally, included in this segment of reopening operations is agro-tourism, outdoor walking trails, tours and paths, batting cages, zip lines, chairlifts, ropes courses/aerial parks, disk golf, open off-road vehicle tours, natural science centers, garden tours, diving tours and lessons, caves, petting zoos, balloon rides, helicopter and plane rides (groups fewer than 5) and white water rafting.
+This applies to small groups of 10 people or less and includes biking centers, canoe and kayak rentals, mini-golf, outdoor driving ranges, outdoor shooting ranges, small fishing charters, paint ball, water skiing, and outdoor guiding services (fishing, hunting, hiking).
+Additionally included in this segment of reopening operations is agro-tourism, outdoor walking trails, tours and paths, batting cages, outdoor playgrounds, zip lines, chairlifts, ropes courses/aerial parks, disk golf, open off-road vehicle tours, natural science centers, garden tours, diving tours and lessons, caves, petting zoos, balloon rides, helicopter and plane rides (groups fewer than 5) and white water rafting.
 Amusement parks, tourist trains, and ski areas have also resumed operations with updated health and safety guidelines which can be found here

 We could tell you all about the endless activities here in New Hampshire.
 About how our mountain peaks create dramatic horizons that touch the skies and call to the adventurous, or how our sparkling lakes and ponds harbor enviable fish and calm waters to enjoy.
 Or we could tell you about our manmade attractions, like the museums that show off centuries of history and transport you back in time to the Colonial Era, or the exhilarating water and amusement parks that have bonded families for generations.
 We could tell you all about what there is to do here in New Hampshire, but wouldn’t you rather discover the adventure for yourself?